Certificate students are enrolled at Queen’s University and are therefore subject to the policies, regulations, and requirements of this institution.

 4.4.1 Required Courses

-For more information regarding credit for courses completed before enrolling in the Certificate, see Admissions Requirements and Credit for Courses from Other Universities.
+For more information regarding credit for courses completed before enrolling in the Certificate, see 3.1 Admission Requirements and 4.4.5 Credit for Courses from Other Universities.

 Code | Title | Units |